JBChristy/localize-time/README.md

 Localize Time
 =============

-WordPress plugin that provides a shortcode to display times in the user's local timezone.
+WordPress plugin that provides a **`[localize_time]`** shortcode, which displays times in the user's local timezone.

 ## Shortcode

-This WordPress plugin adds the `[localize_time]` shortcode.
-The shortcode allows an author to enter a date and time in any timezone (defaults to site's timezone).
-The shortcode displays the original time with timezone, followed by the same time specified in user's browser's timezone formatted correctly for the user's locale.
-This is useful for announcing live events, e.g. a live online streaming event, to international audiences.
+This WordPress plugin adds the **`[localize_time]`** shortcode.
+The shortcode allows an author to enter a date and time in any timezone.
+The shortcode displays the original time with timezone, followed by the same time in the user's timezone, formatted correctly for the user's locale.
+This is useful for announcing live events, e.g. a live online streaming event, to widely dispersed audiences.

 The date and time to be displayed are entered as the shortcode's content, i.e. between the `[localize_time]` and `[/localize_time]` tags.
 The shortcode takes the following options:

 + `tz` - the timezone the shortcode's content is in.
-Defaults to the site's timezone.
+If this option is omitted, it defaults to the site's timezone.
 Timezones are specified in any format recognized by [PHP's DateTimeZone](http://www.php.net/manual/en/timezones.php).
 + `fmt` - a format string specifying how the original time should be displayed.
-  Defaults to the site's date format followed by the site's time format followed by a timezone indicator.
-Specify either 'orig', which presents the time as entered by the author, or a format string.
+If omitted, it defaults to the site's date format followed by the site's time format followed by the timezone.
+Specify either **'orig'**, which presents the time as entered by the author, or a format string.
 The format string uses the same codes that are used on WordPress's General Settings tab, i.e. codes specified by [PHP's date() function](http://php.net/manual/en/function.date.php).
-  Note that the format of the local time is dictated by the user's (browser's) locale, and is not configurable via the shortcode.
 + `before_local` - the string to precede the local time.
 Defaults to ' ('
 + `after_local`  - the string to follow  the local time.
 Defaults to ')'